Lawn moss is very common. In fact, moss will creep into most lawns at some point.

 Autumn: For Large Moss Infestations

-If the moss has really got a hold of your lawn and there’s a lot of it, it’s best to wait until the Autumn.
+If the moss has really got a hold of your lawn and there’s a lot of it, it’s best to wait until the Autumn and spray it with a liquid moss killer.

 The reason being is that once the moss has been killed and removed there will be a lot of open soil.
 This provides the perfect bed to sow new grass seed.